ministryofjustice/form-builder/decisions/0003-files-in-JSON-output.md

 previously be encrypted for the submitter which has finished with them by this stage in one or both of:

-- At rest in S3
+- At rest in S3.
-- In transit to the receiver
+- In transit to the receiver.

 ### How long to keep files retrievable for